 * Changes in OEM brake technology that are extending the service life of the brake system.

 ABS is currently available on all Chrysler/Dodge/Jeep products, but is standard only on the Jeep Grand Cherokee.
 On everything else, it's an extra cost option.
 Traction control is available on Chrysler cars only, but is coming to Dodge and Jeep trucks and SUVs.
 Stability Control (ESP) is standard on Mercedes only, but will be added to future Chrysler products as the OEM supplier (Bosch) develops the system for these applications.

 Electro-Hydraulic Braking (EHB) is a "brake-by-wire" system that eliminates the physical connection between the brake pedal and brake hydraulics.
 The brake booster and master cylinder are replaced with a "pedal simulator" and failsafe hydraulic manifold to actuate the brakes through the EHB unit.
-Chrysler says it will be offered in 2002 on certain luxury models, but probably won't be offered on other cars because of its high cost (over $700).
-It will also require special OEM dealer tools and training to service this system because of its complexity.
+Chrysler began offering brake-by-wire back in 2002 on certain luxury models.
+Further down the road, electro-mechanical braking that uses no hydraulics at all may find its way onto vehicles.

-Mercedes is using a new type of brake rotor made of ceramics on one of its models like the one on the Porsche 911.
+Mercedes has been using brake rotors made of ceramics on some of its models (such as the Porsche 91).
 The ceramic rotor is very lightweight and does not conduct heat into the hub, but it's also extremely expensive ($900 each!).
 It wears very little, but if it is damaged it can't be resurfaced and must be replaced.
 It also requires a special type of high temperature friction material to withstand the heat.